wonderwhy-er/context7-documentation-with-desktop-commander-gemini/README.md

 3. Try using `deno` as an alternative.

+4. Make sure you are using Node v18 or higher to have native fetch support with `npx`.

 ## Context7 In Media

 - [Better Stack: "Free Tool Makes Cursor 10x Smarter"](https://youtu.be/52FC3qObp9E)